SublimeText/TableEditor/README.md

 ## Settings

-You can customize *Table Editor* by change settings.
-For do this you have to modify settings file (see http://docs.sublimetext.info/en/latest/customization/settings.html).
+You can customize *Table Editor* by changing settings in the settings file (see http://docs.sublimetext.info/en/latest/customization/settings.html).

 For apply changes for all files you can open user settings with menu "Preferences -> Settings - User".
 For apply changes for specific syntax you can open syntax settings with menu "Preferences -> Settings - More -> Syntax Specific - User".

 ### Enable Table Editor